Data Retention

 What Happens Next

-Following this review period, the implementation timeline will proceed in phases.
 The new email and file lifecycle framework is currently planned to begin October 1, 2027.

 Frequently Asked Questions (FAQ)